Inari Medical

 Acquisition in 2013

-ActiViews, founded in 2006 by Pinchas Gilboa, specializes in the development and manufacturing of advanced medical and surgical devices.
-The company focuses on creating a guidance system specifically designed for interventional radiology procedures, with a primary application in biopsy diagnosis.
-Under the leadership of CEO Yuval Zuk, a seasoned professional with a background in medical technology, ActiViews is currently making significant progress in refining its guiding system.
-The company is in the process of relocating to new facilities in Tirat Hacarmel to support its development efforts.
+ActiViews, founded in 2006 by Pinchas Gilboa, specializes in the development and manufacture of advanced medical and surgical devices.
+With a focus on interventional radiology, the company is working on a guidance system primarily for biopsy diagnosis.
+ActiViews is led by CEO Yuval Zuk, who has a background as co-founder and CEO of Odin Medical Technologies.
+The company is currently in an advanced stage of developing its guidance system while relocating to new facilities in Tirat Hacarmel.

 Mako Surgical